AndyGauge/rust/src/doc/rustdoc/src/how-to-write-documentation.md

 ## Getting Started

 Documenting a crate should begin with front-page documentation.
-As an example, [hashbrown] crate level documentation summarizes the role of the crate, provides links to explain technical details, and gives the reason why to use the crate.
+As an example, the [`hashbrown`] crate level documentation summarizes the role of the crate, provides links to explain technical details, and explains why you would want to use the crate.

-After introducing the crate, it is important that within the front-page an example be given how to use the crate in a real world setting.
-The example benefits from isolating the library's role from the implementation details, but doing so without shortcuts also benefits users who may copy and paste the example to get started.
+After introducing the crate, it is important that the front-page gives an example of how to use the crate in a real world setting.
+Stick to the library's role in the example, but do so without shortcuts to benefit users who may copy and paste the example to get started.

-[futures] uses an approach of inline comments to explain line by line the complexities of using a future, because often people's first exposure to rust's future is this example.
+[`futures`] uses inline comments to explain line by line the complexities of using a [`Future`], because a person's first exposure to rust's [`Future`] may be this example.

-[backtrace] usage walks through the whole process, explaining changes made to the `Cargo.toml` file, passing command line arguments to the compiler, and shows a quick example of backtrace in the wild.
+The [`backtrace`] documentation walks through the whole process, explaining changes made to the `Cargo.toml` file, passing command line arguments to the compiler, and shows a quick example of backtrace in the wild.

-Finally, the front-page can eventually become a comprehensive reference how to ues a crate, like the usage found in [regex].
-In this front page, all the requirements are outlined, the gotchas are taught, then practical examples are provided.
+Finally, the front-page can eventually become a comprehensive reference how to use a crate, like [`regex`].
+In this front page, all requirements are outlined, the edge cases shown, and practical examples provided.
 The front page goes on to show how to use regular expressions then concludes with crate features.

-Don't worry about comparing your crate that is just beginning to get documentation to something more polished, just start incrementally and put in an introduction, example, and features.
-Rome wasn't built in a day!
+Don't worry about comparing your crate, which is just beginning.
+To get the documentation to something more polished, start incrementally and put in an introduction, example, and features.
+Rome was not built in a day!

 The first lines within the `lib.rs` will compose the front-page, and they use a different convention than the rest of the rustdocs.
-Lines should start with `//!` which designate the code to refer to module-level or crate- level documentation.
+Lines should start with `//!` which indicate module-level or crate-level documentation.
 Here's a quick example of the difference:

 ```rust
 //!
 Fast and easy queue abstraction.